cmatts-projects/aws-test-suite-java/README.md

 * Use of a Kinesis Producer to batch message send requests
 * Listening to a Kinesis stream and collecting messages

+## S3
+The S3 example demonstrates how to store and retrieve content in an S3 bucket

+Features:
+* Creation of an S3 bucket
+* Verifying that a bucket exists
+* Writing content to S3
+* Reading content from S3
+* Verifying that an S3 object exists